 The last thing I’ll mention is the C cell batteries.
 Yes, the battery life is outstanding at forty hours but I have always been a fan of the Lithium Ion rechargeable batteries.
 I wouldn’t say that this is necessarily a fault of this product as it is meant to be a cheaper detector.
 I only bring this up as I want you, the reader, to be aware of the Lithium Ion option out there as well.

 Overall folks the consensus on Robinair’s TIFXP-1A is a good buy.
 You get a high quality leak detector with the ability to find those small hard to find leaks all for just over one-hundred dollars.
 (Price subject to change.)
 Sure, there are other better detectors on the market today but you’re going to have to pay quite a bit more for those.
 I would say that if you are a do-it-yourselfer or a homeowner looking to get a refrigerant leak detector then this would be a solid buy.
-If you would like to purchase this unit then I would recommend you visit our Amazon.com partner by clicking here.
+If you would like to purchase this unit then I would recommend you buy it on Amazon.com.